gasyj/Hello-App/README.md

 # Hello-App

-# Simple Flask Web App

-A simple Flask web application that displays a "Congratulations, Web App is Live!" message when accessed.
+A simple Flask web application that displays a "Hurray API is Live!" message when accessed.

 ## Table of Contents
 - [Introduction](#introduction)